eclab/flow/README.md

 First install Flow from this link: [Flow.app.zip](https://cs.gmu.edu/~eclab/projects/flow/Flow.app.zip).
 Sadly, it's a whopping 70MB because it includes the Java VM.  :-(

+You'll also want to download some [patches](flow/patches) and the [manual](https://cs.gmu.edu/~eclab/projects/flow/flow.pdf).
+Pay attention to section 2.1 of the manual, where it explains how to tune Flow for your computer speed.

 Sierra has really locked down the ability to run an application that's not from a commercial, paying Apple Developer.
 And GMU is not one.
 So you will have to instruct Sierra to permit Flow to run.

 Let's assume you stuck Flow in the /Applications directory as usual.
 Then: